Board of Directors

 Southern Power

-Keith Harrison is the General Manager of Environmental Affairs for Southern Power Company where he is responsible for environmental policy, due diligence, permitting, and compliance with all air, water, waste, and natural resources environmental requirements across Southern Power’s fleet of wind, solar, natural gas and biomass facilities in the US.
+Keith Harrison is the General Manager of Environmental Affairs for Southern Power where he is responsible for environmental policy, due diligence, permitting, and compliance with all air, water, waste and natural resources environmental requirements across Southern Power’s fleet of nearly 12,500 MW of wind, solar, battery storage, natural gas and fuel cell facilities across 14 states in the US.
 A significant part of his team’s responsibilities involves negotiating permitting strategies and managing compliance programs addressing avian, bat, and other wildlife issues.

-Keith has over 20 years of experience with Southern Company serving in various leadership roles in research and environmental affairs, strategic generation planning, and fuel services.
-Throughout his career, he has worked to direct collaborative research to develop, demonstrate, and deploy technologies to minimize environmental impacts and is happy to support REWI’s mission to do just that.
+Keith has over 25 years of experience with Southern Company serving in various leadership roles in research and environmental affairs, strategic generation planning, and fuel services.
+Throughout his career, he has worked to direct collaborative research to develop, demonstrate, and deploy technologies to minimize environmental impacts.
+As a member of REWI’s Board of Directors, he is happy to support REWI’s mission to do just that.

 Keith holds a bachelor’s degree in chemical engineering from Auburn University (War Eagle!).